RocketChat/docs-old/administrator-guides/integrations/README.md

 }
 ```

-## Outgoing WebHook Scripting
+## Outgoing WebHook Scripts

-With *Scripts* you can process all messages from a channel and change how Rocket.Chat will do the request or cancel the request.
-You can cancel the request and return a message or just do nothing.
-You can do another request inside the script using the global helper **HTTP**.
+Use Scripts to process all messages from a channel, and change how Rocket.Chat makes or cancels the request.
+You can cancel the request and return a message, or just do nothing.
+Also, you can make another request inside the script by using the **HTTP** global helper.

-The response of the request will execute the script too, calling another method so you can process the response as you can do in **Incoming WebHooks**
+The response of the request also executes the script, calling another method so you can process the response, just like in **Incoming WebHooks**

-### How to create a new Outgoing WebHook
+### Create a New Outgoing WebHook

-- Go to your admin page
+- Go to your Admin page
-- Go to Integrations
+- Go to `Integrations`
-- Create a **New Integration** and select **Outgoing WebHook**
+- Create a **New Integration**, and select **Outgoing WebHook**
-- Select the channel where you will use the commands and receive the responses
+- Select the channel where you prefer to use the commands and receive the responses
-- Put the url you want to call in **URLs**, you can modify this url inside the script
+- Enter the URL you want to call in **URLs**; you can modify this URL inside the script
-- Set **Script Enabled** to **True**
+- Set **Script Enabled** to `True`*
-- Paste your script inside the **Script** field
+- Paste your script inside the `Script` field
 - Save your integration

 ### Outgoing Script Details

-The script should be in **ES2015 / ECMAScript 6**
+The script should be in **ES2015 / ECMAScript 6**.

-The script expects a global class called **Script**, this class will be instantiated just **one** time (on the first execution) and kept in memory
+The script expects a global class called `Script`.
+This class is instantiated once, only on the first execution, and kept in memory.

-The class can have a method called **prepare_outgoing_request**, this method will be called for every message in configured channel or can be filtered by the **Trigger Words**, will be called with an Object as parameter containing the **request** property.
+The class has a method called `prepare_outgoing_request`, this method is called for every message in the configured channel, or it can be filtered by **Trigger Words**.
+It is called with an Object as parameter a that contains the `request` property.

-The **prepare_outgoing_request** method should return an object with, at least, properties **url** and **method**, or you can change the request object and return it.
-You can return nothing to cancel the request or return a **message**.
+The `prepare_outgoing_request`method returns an object with, at least, `url`and `method` properties.
+You can also change the request object, and return it.
+It is possible even to return nothing and cancel the request, or return a message.

-The class can have a method called **process_outgoing_response**, this method will be called for every response of the request, will be called with an Object as parameter containing the **request** property (the object you returned in the previous method) and **response** property.
+This class has a method named `process_outgoing_response`.
+It is called for every response of the request, with an Object as a parameter that contains the `request` property, i.e. the object you returned in the previous method, and a  `response` property.

-The **process_outgoing_response** method can return nothing to proceed the default processing, can return **false** to stop or an object with the property **content** containing a valid Rocket.Chat message.
+The `process_outgoing_response` method can return nothing to proceed the default processing, return `false` to stop it, or an object with the `content` property that contains a valid Rocket.Chat message.

 ```javascript
 /* exported Script */